finiam/rails-starter/README.md

 ### Browser support

-This starter is tested in Chrome, Firefox, Safari and IE11, but we can safely assume that it works in all browsers covered by our `browserslist` specification.
-We include both `core-js` and `regenerator-runtime` on our frontend bundle.
-Babel then converts that on individual polyfills, so we only include polyfills we actually need.
+This starter is tested in Chrome, Firefox and Safari, but we can safely assume that it works in all browsers covered by our `browserslist` specification.

-Check used polyfills on `frontend/shared/polyfills.js`.
+No polyfill are setup on this starter as IE11 is not supported.
+[Check babel's docs](https://babeljs.io/docs/en/babel-preset-env) for info on supporting older browsers.
+We are also using `fetch` so don't forget to polyfill that too.

 ## Backend
 The only backend logic present is the user authentication.
 We created a custom session controller to handle logins and logouts using the Sorcery gem.
 By default the Sorcery gem only: